Cops on watch for violent dissent

 Bid to prevent Hong Kong-style mayhem

-Security agencies are keeping an eye on political activities ahead of a planned student rally on Sept 19 to prevent protest actions that may lead to violence and unrest.
+Security agencies are keeping an eye on political activities ahead of a planned student rally on Sept 19 to prevent protest actions that may lead to violence and unrest, a source said on Saturday.

 Student activists appear keen to maintain the momentum of their movement.
 Students will be allowed to express their dissent but authorities will keep a close watch for signs of provocation that could cause the protest to get out of hand and become violent, like the Hong Kong protests, said the source.